Install Netflix Amazon Prime Video and Plex on the Raspberry Pi in Kodi using OSMC

 Running Netflix or Amazon Video for the first time

-Netflix (and Amazon Video) require a proprietary decryption module called Widevine CMD.
+Netflix (and Amazon Video) require a proprietary decryption module called Widevine.
 Luckily our add-ons will take care of this for us.
 Select a Netflix or Amazon show and start an episode.
 You will then be prompted to Install Widevine.
 Because it is propriety it will be downloaded from a Chrome OS recovery image.
 Select yes to continue, and accept the license and root permissions.
 Once downloaded you will be prompted once more to install.

 This installation will take some time, and prompt you a few times for the license agreement, root privileges, and installation.
 Once the installation is complete, lets reboot once more.
 Head back to the home screen, to Power and select reboot.

 The first time you launch the video, the quality may be poor, but after the first launch it should improve to your selected quality.
 You can launch both Prime and Netflix and back out.
 Next time in should be looking great!
 Depending on your Raspberry Pi, you may need to play with some of the quality settings under the input stream settings to get nice smooth video streaming.
 Netflix seems to be more cpu intensive on the decryption/streaming.

 If you found this guide helpful please leave me some encouragement below!
 If your really happy, you can always gift me a coffee, I can never say no to coffee!